 Let’s keep celebrating traditions that have lasted through the centuries.

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on January 4, 2015, in Art, Business, Community Economic Development, Tradition and tagged christmas, janny, mummer, mummer's walk, mummers festival, Newfoundland, ornament, tradition.
+Posted on January 4, 2015, in Art, Business, Community Economic Development, Culture and tagged christmas, janny, mummer, mummer's walk, mummers festival, Newfoundland, ornament, tradition.
 Bookmark the permalink.
 1 Comment.